-The file will be a ".zip" file, and either your browser will be configured to ask you what you want to do with the file, or it may automatically unzip it and put the files somewhere you've configured (possibly a "Downloads" folder).
+The file will be a ".zip" file, and either your browser will be configured to ask you what you want to do with the file, or it may automatically unzip it and put the files somewhere you have configured (possibly a "Downloads" folder).
 This is entirely controlled locally by your browser, and each one is configurable and thus different on each computer.
 Find this file.
-You may need to search for “recently modified files” or something similar.
+You may need to search for "recently modified files" or something similar.

 Step 8.
 Unpacking the data